Books

 collection for Synthese (co-edited with J. Koscholke, P. Rich, M. Schulz)

-- A paper in which I explore drawing an analogy to the legal domain to elucidate the notion of epistemic justification and excuse. (under review)
+- A paper in which I explore drawing an analogy to the legal domain to elucidate the notion of epistemic justification and excuse. (in preparation)